What is the main source of law authorising this entity form?

 At the Federal Level:

-Value Added Tax: The generic tax rate is 21% VAT.
+- Value Added Tax: The generic tax rate is 21% VAT.
 It is paid at each stage of the chain of production or distribution of goods or services.

-Tax on debits and credits on bank accounts: All credits and debits originated in bank accounts held at Argentine financial institutions, as well as certain cash payments, are subject to this tax, which is assessed at a general rate of 0.6%.
+- Tax on debits and credits on bank accounts: All credits and debits in bank accounts held at Argentine financial institutions, as well as certain cash payments, are subject to this tax, which is assessed at a general rate of 0.6%.

-2. Non-resident individuals and estates (taxed at a 0.5% tax rate), which are located in Argentina.
+- Non-resident individuals and estates (taxed at a 0.5% tax rate), which are located in Argentina.

+- iii.
+Non-residents pay this tax exclusively on their assets in Argentina.
 Shareholdings and/or interests in local companies owned by resident or non-resident individuals or non-resident entities are subject to this tax.
-The local company should pay the tax, as a substitute taxpayer in connection with the equity interests of its shareholders, at a rate of 0.5% on the net worth value per share (or quota) of the company, as reflected in the last financial statement closed prior to December 31 of the year in which the tax is assessed.
+The local company should pay the tax, as a substitute taxpayer in connection with the equity interests of its shareholders, at a rate of 0.5% on the net worth value per share (or quota) of the company, as reflected in the last financial statement closed prior to 31 December of the year in which the tax is assessed.

 At a Provincial level:

-Stamp tax: levied by most Provinces on documents evidencing transactions for a consideration.
+- Stamp tax: Levied by most Provinces on documents evidencing transactions for a consideration.
 In general, the rate applied amounts to 1% on the economic value of the agreement (or consideration to be paid under the same), except on the transfer of real estate which rate is usually higher.

 At a municipal level:

-Municipal taxes are grouped in various categories and their respective taxable basis and applicable rate depend on the kind of activities carried out and the appropriate jurisdiction but, in general terms, they are not relevant in economic terms.
+- Municipal taxes are grouped in various categories and their respective taxable basis and applicable rate depend on the kind of activities carried out and the appropriate jurisdiction but, in general terms, they are not relevant in economic terms.

-Various exemptions and special rules may apply to these taxes.
+- Various exemptions and special rules may apply to these taxes.

 Summary of any specific matters, e.g. recent or prospective major legal developments